 Below are just some of the the books that influenced me or ones that I have found

 really insightful.
-Feel free to add your suggestions in the comments section
+Feel free to add your book suggestions for investors in the comments section

 at the bottom!
-I’ll keep adding great books to this list as I come across them.
+I’ll keep adding great real estate investing books to this list as I come across them.

 “Rich Dad Poor Dad” – Robert Kiyosaki